nfdi4plants/ARC-specification/ISA-XLSX.md

 ## Comments

 A `Comment` can be used to provide some additional information.
-Columns headed with `Comment[<comment name>]` MAY appear after any named node in the Annotation Table.
+Columns headed with `Comment[<comment name>]` MAY appear anywhere in the Annotation Table.
+The comment always refers to the Annotation Table.
 The value MUST be free text.

 | Comment [Answer to everything] |
 |--------------------------------|